-F1.4 Towards the requirement of the balance of credits for the degree, a student may choose, depending upon the aptitude, interest and future plans, departmental, interdisciplinary and industrial activities as given below:

-- Additional Courses: The students can choose any approved course offered by any Department of the University. - Industrial Training: Training in a reputed Industry/Research lab for a period of two weeks will be given 0:0:1 credit and for a period of four weeks will be given 0:0:2 credits.
-Course code will be ITP [2/3] 901, 902 etc. (2 level for UG and 3 level for PG). - Mini Projects: Individual Full Time Mini Project is done for duration of 4 weeks either internally or externally.
-The course code will be MP [2/3] 951, 952 etc. and the credits awarded are 0:0:2.

-- Summer Internship Program: Training in a reputed Industry/Research lab for a period of four weeks will be given 0:0:2 credits.
-Course code will be SIP [2/3] 995 etc. - Internship: Training in a reputed Industry/Research lab for a period of 30 working days will be given 0:0:8 credits.
-The course code will be ISP [2/3] 997. - Project Preparation: To help the students to identify industry relevant project works by going through Literature and by contacting industries/research organizations, Faculty members may give presentation to students explaining the details of the Project Works proposed by them.
-Project preparation will have a credit of 0:0:1 and the course code will be PP[2/3]911. - Comprehensive Practices: To integrate the learning in different courses and enable the students to develop a holistic view, this module is developed.
+- F1.3 Professional Electives: The BoS on the recommendation of the CDC will prescribe a list of courses and the list should contain courses for a minimum credit of 36.
+The student would have to earn a minimum 21 credits from the list.
+A student can register for the professional elective courses only after completion of minimum of 90 credits. - F1.4 Towards the requirement of the balance of credits for the degree, a student may choose, depending upon the aptitude, interest and future plans, departmental, interdisciplinary and industrial activities as given below: - ➤ Additional Courses: The students can choose any approved course offered by any Department of the University. - ➤ Industrial Training: Training in a reputed Industry/Research lab for a period of two weeks will be given 0:0:1 credit and for a period of four weeks will be given 0:0:2 credits.
+Course code will be ITP [2/3] 901, 902 etc. (2 level for UG and 3 level for PG). - ➤ Mini Projects: Individual Full Time Mini Project is done for duration of 4 weeks either internally or externally.
+The course code will be MP [2/3] 951, 952 etc. and the credits awarded are 0:0:2. - ➤ Summer Internship Program: Training in a reputed Industry/Research lab for a period of four weeks will be given 0:0:2 credits.
+Course code will be SIP [2/3] 995 etc. - ➤ Internship: Training in a reputed Industry/Research lab for a period of 30 working days will be given 0:0:8 credits.
+The course code will be ISP [2/3] 997. - ➤ Project Preparation: To help the students to identify industry relevant project works by going through Literature and by contacting industries/research organizations, Faculty members may give presentation to students explaining the details of the Project Works proposed by them.
+Project preparation will have a credit of 0:0:1 and the course code will be PP[2/3]911. - ➤ Comprehensive Practices: To integrate the learning in different courses and enable the students to develop a holistic view, this module is developed.
 It is common for all students seeking a degree from the department.
 Such exercise helps them to enhance their knowledge using logical and analytical skills which ultimately helps them to assimilate concepts learnt in the classroom.